watertap-org/watertap/docs/technical_reference/unit_models/bipolar_electrodialysis_0D.rst

 Wright, N. C., Shah, S. R., & Amrose, S. E. (2018).
 A robust model of brackish water electrodialysis desalination with experimental comparison at different size scales.
 Desalination, 443, 27-43.

+Mareev, S.A., Evdochenko, E., Wessling, M., Kozaderova, O.A., Niftaliev, S.I., Pismenskaya, N.D. and Nikonenko, V.V., 2020.
+A comprehensive mathematical model of water splitting in bipolar membranes: Impact of the spatial distribution of fixed charges and catalyst at bipolar junction.
+Journal of Membrane Science, 603, p.118010.

+Wilhelm, F.G., Pünt, I., Van Der Vegt, N.F.A., Wessling, M. and Strathmann, H., 2001.
+Optimisation strategies for the preparation of bipolar membranes with reduced salt ion leakage in acid–base electrodialysis.
+Journal of Membrane Science, 182(1-2), pp.13-28.

+Wilhelm, F.G., Van Der Vegt, N.F.A., Strathmann, H. and Wessling, M., 2002.
+Comparison of bipolar membranes by means of chronopotentiometry.
+Journal of membrane science, 199(1-2), pp.177-190.